 What Should I Factor in With My Divorce?

 Every divorce is unique, and the experience is different for each person who goes through the process.
 Divorces are often complicated by several different issues that impact the people involved - such as their finances, whether or not they have children and the division of any shared assets and properties.
 A slight mistake can result in devastating consequences.

 A skilled divorce attorney in Orange County can help you identify the matters that will affect your divorce and address them in a way that helps protect your interests and future.

 There are many things to consider in a divorce, such as:

-When you file for a divorce on the grounds of irreconcilable differences, you're not placing any blame on your spouse and you don't have to prove that they did something wrong.
-You simply must attest that your marriage is irrevocably broken.
+When you file for a divorce on the grounds of irreconcilable differences, you're not placing any blame on your spouse, and you don't have to prove that they did something wrong.
+You must attest that your marriage is irrevocably broken.

-If you file on the grounds of incurable insanity, then you will be required to provide proof, such as medical records or psychiatric testimony, to the court that your spouse is incurably insane.
+If you file on the grounds of incurable insanity, you will be required to provide proof, such as medical records or psychiatric testimony, to the court that your spouse is incurably insane.

-The team at Kevin B. Gibbs, APLC can help you understand California's grounds for divorce.
+Our Orange County divorce lawyer can help you understand California's grounds for divorce.

-The dissolution of a marriage can happen through a number of different methods.
+The dissolution of a marriage can happen through several different methods.
 Although some couples go through contested divorces that involve nasty legal battles, not all divorces have to follow this path.
-Rather than subject their families to an adversarial court process, some couples choose to pursue uncontested divorce.
+Rather than subject their families to an adversarial court process, some couples choose to pursue an uncontested divorce.
 In these situations, the divorcing couple seeks to work out the various issues of their dissolution without contention.
-There are two alternative methods of resolution I recommend to couples: